 Step 1: what’s your level in Russian?

 First of all, what’s your current fluency in Russian?
 Don’t lie to yourself here – but take an objective approach.
 Are you just starting out – or did you already learn some Russian?

-The more advanced you are, the wider the choice of series are.
-If you’re a beginner for example, it’s not a great idea to start watching WW2 documentaries with a lot of difficult terms without any subtitles whatsoever.
+The more advanced you are, the wider the choice of series is.
+If you’re a beginner, for example, it’s not a great idea to start watching WW2 documentaries with a lot of difficult terms without any subtitles whatsoever.

 And also, cartoons are not the best option.
-They might look fun to watch and have relatively simple vocabulary.
+They might look fun to watch and have a relatively simple vocabulary.
 But what I’ve found is that the high-pitched voices often make it very difficult for beginners to understand what they are saying.
-So keep the fun cartoons for a later level 😊
+So keep the fun cartoons for a later level?

 Step 2: Do you need English (or Russian) subtitles?